dfosas/named_xlsx/README.md

 things around this, it made sense working with a number of libraries in
-Python: some are faster than others to create file variants, some are supported in any platform, some require having Excel installed, sometimes there is a need to work with a feature that only library X supports, etc. Thus, this package covers all utilities in one place and attempts to have a consistent, flexible interface that allows swapping underlying libraries whenever possible (`openpyxl`, `xlwings`).
+Python: some are faster than others to create file variants, some are supported in any platform, some require having Excel installed, sometimes there is a need to work with a feature that only one library supports, etc. Thus, this package covers all utilities in one place and attempts to have a consistent, flexible interface that allows swapping underlying libraries whenever possible (`openpyxl`, `xlwings`).